enspiral/agreements/agreements/people.md

 At our heart Enspiral is nothing more than a group of people (our Contributors) and the relationships between them.
 The collective exists to help each Contributor succeed in maximising their positive social and environmental impact.

 #### Joining Process
 Any Member can invite a new person to become a contributor.
-Prospective Contributors are invited to Google Plus and Loomio (and Hipchat if they request it).
+Prospective Contributors are invited to Google Plus, Loomio and Slack.
 They initially have 3 months to evaluate the network.
 At the end of 3 months they are invited to become a Contributor and pay $90 / year towards our core costs.
 If money is a barrier we offer fee exemptions as needed.

 #### Leaving Process
 * Contributor asks to be removed or does not respond to the annual confirmation that they wish to be a Contributor.